 - Bureau of Organizational Development (BOD)

 The seven specialized police units in Chicago include the Canine Unit, Civil Rights Unit, Marine Unit, Helicopter Unit, Mounted Unit, Bike Unit, and Special Weapons and Tactics (SWAT) Unit.
 Patrol officers are eligible to apply for transfer to a specialized unit after their probationary period.

 Salary, Benefits, and Jobs Outlook

-In 2012, the starting salary for a Chicago police officer was $43,104, which increased to $61,530 after one year of employment.
-This amount increased to $65,016 after 18 months of service.
+In 2017 the starting salary for a Chicago police officer was $48,078, with an increase to $72,510 after 18 months of service.
 The Chicago Police Department also offers a number of regular pay increases and promotions for specialized or command positions.
 Salaries are also supplemented according to annual duty availability and include an annual uniform allowance.3 According to the Bureau of Labor Statistics, the average salary for police officers in the Chicago metro area was $79,690 as of 2017.5

 For more information on current Chicago law enforcement positions, take a look at our job board page.